- Best corner TV mount

 Extended length of the arm

-When contracted the TV corners should be about 2 or 3 inches from the wall, this clearance helps avoid wall damage.
+When contracted, the TV corners should be about 2 or 3 inches from the wall, this clearance helps avoid wall damage.

 When a corner mount extends, the arm can reach anywhere from 19″ to 40″ depending on the type of mount.

-The longer distance allows you to view the TV screen closer at a further distance and get a viewing angle that is optimal for your current position.
+The longer distance allows you to view the screen closer at a further distance and get a viewing angle that is optimal for your current position.

 Weight capacity

-We found that every corner TV mount will display the weight capacity each bracket can support is inside the packaging.
+We found that every corner mount will display the weight capacity each bracket can support is inside the packaging.

 The weight of your TV will vary based on the model.